 Subscribing to our magazine means that you get your very own copy of our Lightroom Classic and photography tutorials, not to mention Q&A, to keep forever.

 All for just $25 a year.

 The newest issues (December 2020 onwards) have been completely redesigned.
 The articles are easier to read and the photos easier to look at and compare.

 Take part in our new feature – the Readers’ Challenge!
 Each month we give you a new challenge and the opportunity to get published in next month’s magazine.
-This month’s challenge is black and white and the best photo wins an ebook from our store.
+This month’s challenge is color and the best photo wins an ebook from our store.
 Subscribe today for your chance to enter!